veit/python-basics-tutorial/docs/packs/publish.rst

    The packages on *Test-PyPI* are only stored temporarily.
-If you want to upload a package to the real :term:`Python Package Index` (:term:`PyPI`), you can do so by creating an account on :term:`pypi.org` and following the same instructions, but using ``twine upload dist/*``.
+If you want to upload a package to the real :term:`Python Package Index` (:term:`PyPI`), you can do so by creating an account on :term:`pypi.org`.

 README
 ~~~~~~